-J. L. Herlin, A. Nelson, and M. Scheepers.
+J. L. Herlin, A. C. Nelson, and M. Scheepers.
 "Using ciliate operations to construct chromosome phylogenies".
-Involve, Vol. 9 (2016), No. 1.
+Involve, Vol. 9, No. 1 (2016).

 At University of Utah, I have had the opportunity to teach a wide variety of courses, including several online courses.
 As instructor, my responsibilites include lecture, writing quizzes and exams, and grading.
 Links to the course syllabi are below.
 During 2018-2019, I was a recipient University Teaching Assistantship recipient from the Graduate School with another graduate student, under the project, Graduate Teaching Mentor Program.

 LeRoy E. Cowles Building (LCB)